Robert Ferguson (physicist): 1957–1980 – Atomic Energy Commission/Energy Research & Development Administration/U.S. Department of Energy

-1980-present — private sector nuclear energy industry/nuclear waste/medical isotopes
+1980–2022 — private sector nuclear energy industry/nuclear waste/medical isotopes

 Washington Public Power Supply System: In 1980, Ferguson was selected by a national recruitment firm as a candidate for Chief Executive Officer of the troubled Washington Public Power Supply System (WPPSS), now called Energy Northwest, a municipal utility.
 His friend and mentor Senator Henry M. Jackson (“Scoop” Jackson) from Washington State encouraged him to take this job to get the construction projects for five nuclear power plants back on track for WPPSS, which were far behind schedule and over budget.
 Ferguson was WPPSS' first administrator with broad experience beyond the Northwest public utility community.
 He had turned around troubled nuclear construction projects before, such as the FFTF, and he and Jackson were convinced that the fate of the commercial nuclear industry was closely tied to the fate of the WPPSS projects.

 The need for these projects was based on an independent projection of energy need for the region.
 Four of the power plants were eventually cancelled, and two of those projects, WNP-4 and -5, resulted in the largest municipal bond default in U.S. history at that time — $2.25 billion.

 Eleven other nuclear and coal projects were also cancelled after regional power planners determined that the energy projections had been grossly over-estimated.
 Just one of the WPPSS nuclear power plant projects, WNP-2, in eastern Washington on the Hanford Site was completed.
 The plant was rechristened the Columbia Generating Station and is still in operation, providing low-cost, carbon-free electricity for customers of the Bonneville Power Administration.

 After a tumultuous three years of enormous effort, from 1980 to 1983, which included chaotic open public meetings in Seattle, anti-nuclear protests, union labor strikes on the projects, and death threats that required Ferguson to travel with a bodyguard, he suffered a heart attack and underwent emergency open-heart surgery at Seattle's Swedish Hospital at age 49.
 He resigned from WPPSS soon after.